 1874 – The Sisters’ Normal Institute of higher learning—an institution created to train high school graduates to be teachers—was accredited.

-1912-1913 – A new academic wing on Taylor Street added to Motherhouse to house the school’s growing educational programs.
+1912-1913 – A new academic wing on Taylor Street was added to Motherhouse to house the growing educational programs.

 1925 – The college department became a formal two-year junior college called Assisi Junior College.

-1926 – Mother M. Thomasine Frye, OSF served as first president, with an enrollment of 12 students and eight teachers.
+1926 – Mother M. Thomasine Frye, OSF served as first president, with an enrollment of twelve students and eight teachers.

 1930 – A senior college curriculum was established, and a new name, the College of St. Francis (CSF), was adopted.
 CSF was given bachelor’s degree-granting authority.